 Patients may notice temporary blurriness or vision concerns, such as double vision.
 Swelling of the eyelids, bleeding and infections are also risks of this procedure.
 As for the very rare risks of this procedure, there may be blindness and difficulty closing the eyes.

-Most patients will be able to work in 7-10 days, and pick up reading again in about 2-3.
-If a patient wears contact lenses, it’s recommended that he or she waits two or more weeks to being wearing them again.
+Most patients are able to work in 7-10 days and pick up reading again in about 2-3.
+If you wear contact lenses, it’s recommended you wait two or more weeks to being wearing them again.
 Strenuous activity can occur in about three weeks, while the complete bruising and swelling tends to subside several weeks later.

 Blepharoplasty tends to last for several years and can even leave permanent results.

-Patients must keep in mind that every individual is unique, and that each person may end up with different results.
+Patients must keep in mind that every individual is unique.
+Each person may end up with different results.
 If a patient is considering any cosmetic procedure in the future, they are more than welcome to meet with Dr. Liebscher for a consultation.
 Patients must also be aware of all the risks that can occur during a cosmetic procedure.
 Risks such as blood clots, bleeding, as well as infections can happen, although, the risks aren’t high.
 Choosing a reputable plastic surgeon such as Dr. Greg Liebscher will, of course, minimize a patient’s risks for any procedure.

-You can consult with Dr. Greg Liebscher to discuss your options for treatments.
+You can consult with Colorado Springs cosmetic surgeon, Dr. Greg Liebscher, to discuss your options for treatments.
 To schedule a free and private cosmetic consultation, call 719-634-2503.